ryanwong-uk/sky-cat-news/README.md

 ## TL;DR - Status

 * Fully functional.
-More tests to complete before submission.
-* 87 Unit tests for view models, repositories, models, and Ktor API services are done.
+* 87 Unit tests for view models, repositories, models, and Ktor API services have been written.
-* 18 Unit tests for RoomDB DAOs are done.
+* 18 Unit tests for RoomDB DAOs, 2 Composable UI tests have been written.
 * News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger a simulated random server response.
 * Story detail screen: on the `FakeDebug` and `FakeRelease` builds, it shows the same layout with random images.
 * Basic dark mode supported.